Tagged: Heteroscedasticity

 1. We cannot apply the formula of the variance of the coefficients to conduct tests of significance and construct confidence intervals.

-2. If error term ($\mu_i$) is heteroscedastic, then the OLS estimates do not have the minimum variance property in the class of unbiased estimators, i.e. they are inefficient in small samples.
-Furthermore they are asymptotically inefficient.
+2. If the error term ($\mu_i$) is heteroscedastic, then the OLS estimates do not have the minimum variance property in the class of unbiased estimators, i.e. they are inefficient in small samples.
+Furthermore, they are asymptotically inefficient.

 3. The estimated coefficients remain unbiased statistically.
 That means the property of unbiasedness of OLS estimation is not violated by the presence of heteroscedasticity.

-4. The forecasts based on the model with heteroscedasticity will be less efficient as OLS estimation yield higher values of the variance of the estimated coefficients.
+4. The forecasts based on the model with heteroscedasticity will be less efficient as OLS estimation yields higher values of the variance of the estimated coefficients.

-All this means the standard errors will be underestimated and the t-statistics and F-statistics will be inaccurate, caused by a number of factors, but the main cause is when the variables have substantially different values for each observation.
-For instance GDP will suffer from heteroscedasticity if we include large countries such as the USA and small countries such as Cuba.
-In this case it may be better to use GDP per person.
-Also note that heteroscedasticity tends to affect cross-sectional data more than time series.
+All this means the standard errors will be underestimated and the t-statistics and F-statistics will be inaccurate, caused by several factors, but the main cause is when the variables have substantially different values for each observation.
+For instance, GDP will suffer from heteroscedasticity if we include large countries such as the USA and small countries such as Cuba.
+In this case, it may be better to use GDP per person.
+Also, note that heteroscedasticity tends to affect cross-sectional data more than time series.

 The OLS estimate of $\hat{\beta}$ and $\alpha$ are